fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 The up-counting transaction number defined in TR-03153 is responded behind the hash-tag in the property 'ftReceiptIdentification' of 'ReceiptResponse', prefixed by "IT".

 **For the implicit flow, ADDITIONALLY the start time of the first transaction of the business-action (e.g. start time of the first order) has to be printed on the receipt as the start-time of the action.**

+This value is returned by the `<vorgangsbeginn>` SignatureItem, and computed from the earliest chargeitem/payitem/cbReceiptMoment timestmap in the request.

 ![implicit-flow-start-finish-transaction](media/implicit-flow-start-finish-transaction.png)